Extremely UV-bright starbursts at the end of cosmic reionization: Average properties of UV-bright EoR galaxies

 To investigate the representative spectral properties of the SHELLQs-LAEs, we construct a composite rest-frame UV spectrum by stacking the individual spectra.
 While Ly$\alpha$ redshifts are available for all sources, accurate systemic redshifts are crucial for aligning spectra before stacking.
 However, these are only known for a few SHELLQs-LAEs from recent JWST spectroscopy \citep{Matsuoka2025}: J0217-0208 ($z=6.204$, further discussed in Section \ref{section3}), J0853+0139 ($z=6.007$), J0905+0300 ($z=6.273$), and J1416+0015 ($z=6.027$).
 For the remaining sources, we estimate the systemic redshifts using the empirical corrections from \cite{verhamme2018} using the Ly$\alpha$ emission peak and line width derived from optical spectroscopy, which account for radiative transfer effects.

 Each spectrum is then de-redshifted using the estimated systemic redshifts and resampled onto a common spectral grid with a resolution of $\Delta \lambda = 1.5$\,\AA.
 We also rescaled the flux of every spectrum to a common flux density to match the mean absolute UV magnitude of the sample ($M_{\rm UV} \simeq -23.0$).
 The composite spectrum is obtained by taking the median of the resampled spectra at each wavelength bin, minimizing the contamination in the final stack from strong sky-line residuals.

+For the stacked spectrum error, we first compute the formal per-pixel uncertainty from inverse-variance weighting of the contributing spectra.
+However, this estimate does not account for intrinsic sample variance or correlated noise introduced by resampling onto a common wavelength grid.
+We therefore estimate the final uncertainties using bootstrap resampling.
+We generate 1000 realizations of the composite spectrum by randomly drawing spectra with replacement and recomputing the median stack for each realization.
+The $1\sigma$ uncertainty at each wavelength is taken as the standard deviation of the bootstrap distribution.
+This approach incorporates both measurement noise and intrinsic spectral diversity within the population. \looseness=-1

 Figure \ref{fig2}-A presents the median stacked spectrum.
 It exhibits strong ($EW_{0} = 19\pm3$\,\AA) and narrow ($\rm FWHM = 612 \pm 56$\,km\,s$^{-1}$) Ly$\alpha$ emission and a strong P-Cygni profile around N~{\sc v}~$\lambda$1240.
 Other spectral features are tentatively detected, including the low-ionization absorption line in Si~{\sc ii}~$\lambda$1260.
-To assess the robustness of the stack, we also computed the mean composite spectra (grey in Fig.\ref{fig2}-A), finding consistent results, but with lower SNR.
+To assess the robustness of the stack, we also computed the mean composite spectra , finding consistent results, but with lower SNR. \looseness=-1